Megamemnon/trs-lisp/README.md

 ## Term Rewriting
 This project was primarily intended to implement a usable programming language with Term Rewriting.
 The S-Expression was chosen for the language's syntax because it's easily parsed into an AST.
 Macros, defined in the source language, identify an Expression and an Expansion.
 When a Macro Expression matches an S-Expression in the source code, Meta Variables (identifed by uppercase first letters) within the Macro Expression are Unified with elements of the matched S-Expression.
 Those same Variables in The Macro Expansion are then replaced with the Unified values and the result completely replaces the matched S-Expression in the source code.

-In addition, a perhaps more traditional approach of storing a user defined function, binding it's Meta Variables to parameters provided by the invoking code, and then evaluating the modified function is also provided by the define-function procedure.
-It seems the more time I spend with this toy language the further it has deviated from my original intent, but this is certainly more efficient than repeatedly applying macros until no further transformations occur.

 ### Macros
 User Functions are implemented as Macros.
 These macros modify the AST from the original source code, essentially (perhaps recursively) replacing 'function calls' with primitive operators.